Do Americans Need a Visa for Europe? ETIAS is Coming Soon

 The bottom line on what you need to travel to Europe

 This will be a big change for Americans since there hasn't been a visa requirement to visit EU countries before.
 Keep this in mind before your big trip to Greece, Italy, France or any of the other 30 Euro nations in 2025.
+Also, consider shopping around for travel prices using sites like Skyscanner ahead of time to find the best deals.

 For now, though, the old rules are in place, and you do not need a visa to travel to Europe for trips under 90 days as an American in 2024.
-But you should check your passport's expiration date, as it needs to be valid for at least six months after arrival in the European Schengen area, and be aware of how long it takes to renew your passport
+But you should check your passport's expiration date, as it needs to be valid for at least six months after arrival in the European Schengen area, and be aware of how long it takes to renew your passport.

 Related Content